Humcha Jain temples: History

 Humcha has been a major Jain centre since the establishment of the seat of the Bhattaraka (head of Digambara institutions) in the 7th–8th century CE by Jinadatta Raya, founder of the Santara dynasty.
+Historical and epigraphic evidence places the rise of the Santaras at Humcha in the early medieval period.
+The dynasty's traditional founder was Jinadatta Raya, whose association with Humcha and Padmavati subsequently became the subject of an elaborate Jain religious tradition.
+The surviving architectural remains do not, however, establish that the present temples themselves date to the 7th century.
+The earliest temple identified in archaeological studies is the Paliyakka Basadi, dated to the 9th century; it no longer survives as an intact structure.
 The current structure of the Padmavati temple was built by Vira Santara in 1061 CE.

 Vikrama Santara built Guddada Basadi, dedicated to Bahubali, in 897 CE, and the Parshvanath temple in 950 CE.
 The Santara rulers granted land, gold, and other gifts as offerings for worship and religious activities.
 Bhujabala Santaradeva, of the Chalukya dynasty, made similar grants to Bhujabala Santara Jinalaya.
+The largest surviving historic monument at Humcha, the Panchakuta Basadi, was constructed in 1077 CE by Chattaladevi.
+Contemporary inscriptions refer to the temple as Urvitilaka Jinalaya ("glory of the world").

 The Bhattaraka's seat at Humcha is one of fourteen surviving seats of the original 36.
 The earliest inscription dates back to the 9th century CE.
 An 11th century inscription refers to a shrine dedicated to the cult of Padmavati.
 The Ratta and Shilahara dynasties also worshiped Padmavati as their tutelary deity.
 Humcha received royal patronage until Vishnuvardhana of Hoysala Empire converted to Hindu Vaishnavism in 1117 or 1132 CE.
 A 12th century nishidhi stone mentions a woman named Piriyarasi performing Sallekhana during the reign of Mahamandaleshwar Bomma Santi Deva, a local chief under Western Chalukya Empire.
 According to an inscription dated 1530 CE, the viceroy of Sriranganagara converted from the Franconian faith to Jainism under the influence of Āchārya Vidyananda.
 A total of 43 inscriptions has been discovered at this site.
 According to Pārśvanātha-Padmāvatī-labdhavaraprasanna in seal, the bhaṭṭārakas of Malkheda were confirmed at the Padmavati Basadi.

 The basadi complex is maintained by Humcha Matha and protected by the Archaeological Survey of India.
 The temples have since undergone repairs, renovations, and modifications.